Valraevn/vSphere_terraform/README.md

 null_resource: Used for triggers and local-exec provisioners.
 It depends on the completion of the VM creation and triggers a local command (in this case, echoing a message) when the VM is successfully created.

 The provided configuration creates a virtual machine in a vSphere environment with specified settings and triggers a local message when the VM is created.

+Note: If installing ESXi on a P/E core setup add the following to the boot process: cpuUniformityHardCheckPanic=FALSE and then as a peraament change: esxcli system settings kernel set -s cpuUniformityHardCheckPanic -v FALSE